sunyumail93/PipeRNAseq/README.md

 tar -xvzf salmon-1.9.0_linux_x86_64.tar.gz
 #Finally, add the salmon-1.9.0_linux_x86_64/bin directory to PATH

-#Optional: add sra-tools to the env if you plan to download public data from GEO
+#Optional: add sra-tools to the env if you plan to download public data from GEO using fastq-dump
 conda install -n pipernaseq -c bioconda sra-tools

 #Create another env for multiqc, due to the conflict with pipernaseq: